 Grants issued by BFRDP support projects that address a variety of topics, including: livestock and crop farming practices; land transfer strategies; business, financial and risk management training; curriculum development; mentoring and apprenticeships; agricultural rehabilitation and vocational training for veterans; and farm safety.

-Anticipated funding for FY 2019 and FY 2020 projects is $14 million per year – a decrease in funding from previous years.
+Anticipated funding for FY 2020 projects is $14 million per year – a decrease in funding from previous years.
 In creating FOTO, the new Farm Bill established permanent funding for BFRDP, but also cut annual funding in the first years of FOTO’s implementation.
-Restoring historic funding levels for BFRDP and Section 2501 is a top priority for NSAC as part of our FY 2020 Appropriations Campaign.
+However, the recently released agriculture funding bill that would fund the government for the rest of FY 2020 provides additional funding for FOTO grants.
+Restoring historic funding levels for BFRDP has been a top priority for NSAC as part of our FY 2020 Appropriations Campaign.

 The new farm bill made several changes to BFRDP, which are reflected in this year’s RFA.
 One significant change, which was strongly advocated for by NSAC, is the increased emphasis on projects that support farm succession planning (also included as a new grant priority) and farmland transfer to new farmers.
 Specifically, projects may now be targeted towards retiring farmers and non-farming landowners so long as the ultimate aim of the project is to increase opportunities for beginning farmers.